Black Sea (film): Plot

 Fraser, Peters, and Tobin traverse the sea bed and to their delight discover the wreck of the U-boat.
-They recover the drive shaft and the gold but Peters is killed when he falls down a trench and his air hose is accidentally severed.
+They recover the drive shaft along with the gold but Peters is killed when he falls down a trench and his air hose is accidentally severed.
 The crew complete repairs and the sub resumes its journey.
 Before they surface, Daniels admits to Robinson that the men are heading into a trap; their previous employer Agora deliberately leaked the details of the U-boat's location to them via Kurston, who is in fact alive, in the hope that they would salvage the gold, leaving Agora to claim it after the men are captured by the waiting Russian Navy.
 Robinson decides to remain submerged and travel to Samsun in Turkey, necessitating a risky journey through a narrow trench to avoid their pursuers.
 Daniels, desperate for rescue, persuades Fraser to murder Zaytsev, the engine mechanic, thus forcing Robinson's hand since there are no longer enough men to safely operate the sub.
 A second explosion sends the sub back to the seafloor and pierces the hull.

 Fraser and the rest of the remaining crew try to repair the leaks but their efforts are futile.
 Before they can escape, a panicked Daniels locks a bulkhead, leaving three men to drown, but traps himself in the next compartment with his snagged clothing.
 Morozov closes the final bulkhead, leaving Daniels to drown and protecting Robinson, Tobin, and himself in the torpedo section where Robinson has hidden three escape suits.
 Robinson evacuates Tobin and Morozov and explains to Tobin that he will follow in the third suit using an emergency lever.
 Both men surface, whereupon Morozov informs the young Tobin that there was no emergency lever and that Robinson had chosen to sacrifice himself.
 Soon afterwards, the third suit appears, containing some of the gold and a picture of Robinson's family.